marrlab/InstantDL/classification/README.md

 ## Running Classification Tasks

-An example of how to run a classificaiton task can be found in the [examples](examples) folder.
+An example of how to run a classification task can be found in the [examples](examples) folder.
 Therefore the config.json file from the example folder has to be moved into the Pipeline folder and executed using the main.
 Folder names must not be changed.